 The cost of harassment in the workplace isn’t cheap.
-Fortunately, proper harassment prevention training could save your business thousands per year in claims alone
+Fortunately, proper harassment prevention training could save your business thousands per year in claims alone.

 What matters is that organizations need to invest serious resources in preparing for and preventing harassment, and the consequences for lack of preparation can be staggering.
 When left unaddressed, harassment can also have major financial ramifications.

 Today, we’d like to answer the question “What does harassment in the workplace actually cost us?”